manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 **Message Complexity**: since each round has a linear message exchange, the total number of messages sent after GST is $O(f \times n) = O(n^2)$.
 This is asymptotically optimal.

 However, the number of bits in each message is potentially large.
 The size of a lock-certificate or a delivery-certificate is $O(n)$ bits.
-More worrisome, the size of a $p-proof$ that is sent in the locked broadcast is $O(n^2)$ bits because it contains $O(n)$ lock-certificates.
+More worrisome, the size of a $p{-}proof$ that is sent in the locked broadcast is $O(n^2)$ bits because it contains $O(n)$ lock-certificates.

-Reducing the size of the lock-certificate is easy by using threshold signatures.
-Reducing the size of the $p-proof$ requires either more powerful cryptography or a slightly different protocol.
+Lock-certificates can be reduced to constant size by using threshold signatures.
+Reducing the size of the $p{-}proof$ below $O(n)$ bits requires either more powerful cryptography or a slightly different protocol.
 We will explore both in future posts.

 ## Notes